JaWarrior12/constitution-rewrite/README.md

 - vii.
 If the vote is at a draw by the time it has concluded, the status-quo shall be maintained.
 - viii.
 In the event of vote fraud, all votes cast by the perpetrator shall be ignored.
 - ix.
 No vote can be retroactive.
 - x.
 A minimum of three senators must proofread any proposed vote; the proofreaders can be selected by the person proposing the vote.
 Any senator who is not an archon may refuse to proofread a vote.
-If the vote creator is a Senator and proofreads the vote, it will not count as a proofread, therefore three different senators must proofread the vote.
+If the vote creator proofreads the vote, it will not count as a proofread, therefore three different senators must proofread the vote.
 The suggestions of the proofreaders are non-binding.
 When the vote is started, the names of all proofreaders must be listed; all suggestions which were presented by the proofreaders which were not implemented must be disclosed in the vote message.
 - xi.
 If a vote fails to reach the required majority for its body (including factoring in neutral votes) then it shall be considered undecided.
 Undecided votes are to pass to the alternate body (senate votes to assembly and assembly votes to senate).
 For deciding, this cycle shall proceed until one body gives a definitive outcome.
 ## c.
 Hellenes
 - i.
 Members of a Hellene clan are entitled to membership of HL.